Cover times in dynamical systems: Setup and results for the exponentially mixing case

-In this section we introduce the class of uniformly expanding maps which will be studied and state the main results in this setting.
+In this section we introduce a class of maps and potentials which lead to the system being exponentially mixing, and state the main results in this setting.
 Furthermore we introduce the transfer operators which will be used to estimate hitting times.
 We establish the uniform spectral properties for these operators which will be required to obtain uniform estimates on expected hitting times.
 From here on, all of our dynamical systems will be interval maps, which we formalise next.

-Let $I \subset \R$ be an interval and $\mathcal{Z}=\{Z_i\}_{i\in \I}$ be a finite or countable collection of subintervals of $I$ with disjoint interiors.
+Let $I \subset \R$ be a bounded interval and $\mathcal{Z}=\{Z_i\}_{i\in \I}$ be a finite or countable collection of subintervals of $I$ with disjoint interiors.
 Let $f:\bigcup_{n \in \I}Z_n\to I$ be continuous and strictly monotonic on each $Z_n$.
 We denote $f_i:=f|_{Z_i}$.
 We call an interval $H\subset I$ on which $f$ is not defined a \emph{hole}\footnote{These initially refer to the holes present in the original dynamics, but later this idea will be also used when we will investigate hitting times via an open dynamical systems perspective, where an extra hole is introduced.}, for example when there is a gap between $Z_i$s.
 Write $D=I\setminus \bigcup_i Z_i$.
 We denote